djipco/webmidi/examples/README.md

+# WebMidi.js Usage Examples

+In this directory, you will find starter examples explaining how to use WebMidi.js in various contexts or for various purposes.

 ## More Examples wanted!

-In this directory, you will find starter examples explaining how to use WehMidi.js in various contexts or for various purposes.

 To submit a new example, simply send a pull request and it will be quickly reviewed.
 Please create a README.md file to provide information regarding how the example should be used.

-### Frameworks
+## Frameworks

   * [p5.js](p5.js/README.md)
   * [Vue.js](vue.js/README.md)